jeremyle56/tutoring/23T3/cs1531/week01/README.md

 # Tutorial 1

-[TOC]

-## General notes:

-## A. Introduction and Problem Solving

-1. Your tutor will split you into your project groups with an icebreaker activity and a problem to solve in 15 minutes.
-When time is up, they'll ask for your brief introduction and answer.

-1. Come back together and reflect with your tutor on how you came up with those answers

-## B. From C to Javascript: A Quick Overview
+## A. From C to Javascript: A Quick Overview

 ### Part 1 - Basic Syntax, Input/Output, Conditionals & Control Flow